-Melanie served as Guest Principal Flute with Seattle Symphony Orchestra for the 2013-14 season, where she performed Ravel’s complete Daphnis et Chloe under Music Director Ludovic Morlot during the League of American Orchestras National Conference.
-Additionally, she recorded Dutilleux’s Symphony No. 2 “Le double”, with the orchestra, and was noted in Memeteria for her “beautiful playing of the arresting improvisatory flute passage” in the North American premiere of Pascal Dusapin’s Violin Concerto with Renaud Capuçon as soloist.
+In the United States, Ms. Lançon has performed as guest principal flutist with the orchestras of Seattle, San Diego, Fort Worth, Louisiana, and Pacific Symphony.
+During her year as guest principal with Seattle Symphony, Ms. Lançon recorded Dutilleux’s Symphony No. 2 “Le Double” with the orchestra on their Grammy Award-winning album Dutilleux 2, and was lauded in Memeteria for her “beautiful playing of the arresting improvisatory flute passage” in the North American premiere of Pascal Dusapin’s Violin Concerto with Renaud Capuçon as soloist.

 From 2013 to 2016, Ms. Lançon held the position of Principal Flute with Central City Opera in Colorado, and served as Acting Second Flute in Utah Symphony & Utah Opera for their 2014-15 season.
 She was previously a Fellow with the New World Symphony in Miami Beach, Florida, where she worked closely with Founder and Artistic Director Michael Tilson Thomas.
 He described her as a “beguiling player…full of spontaneity”, and she was acclaimed for her “dazzling performances, infused with depth of both technique and interpretation” by South Florida Classical Review.
 Other appearances include the Baton Rouge Symphony, American Ballet Theatre, Houston Grand Opera & Ballet Orchestras, and Civic Orchestra of Chicago.
 During the summer months, she has participated in the National Repertory Orchestra, National Orchestral Institute, Music Academy of the West, and Pageant of the Masters in Laguna Beach.